babak01/ADAS-Sensor-Fusion-Camera-and-LiDAR/README.md

 This code is part of one of the projects in [Udacity sensor fusion nanodegree program](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313).
-The goal of this project is to use sensor fusion technique to calculate the Time to Collision (TTC) with both camera and Lidar sensors.
-For this project we use the real-world data for both camera and Lidar.
+The goal of this project is to use sensor fusion techniques to calculate the Time-to-Collision (TTC) with both camera and Lidar sensors.
+For this project we used the real-world data for both camera and Lidar.
 <br>
 <br>